lilulamili/STATY_AI/README.md

 **STATY.AI offers two options to get started:**

-**Source Code:** This guide provides detailed instructions for installing and running STATY.AI from the source code.
-This approach offers more flexibility and customization but requires some technical setup.
+* **Source Code:** This guide provides detailed instructions for installing and running STATY.AI from the source code.
-**Portable Version:** For a user-friendly, ready-to-run option, consider downloading the portable version of STATY.AI.
-Information on obtaining the portable version can be found [here](https://github.com/lilulamili/STATY_AI/wiki/STATY.AI).
+* **Portable Version:** Information on obtaining a user-friendly, ready-to-run portable version can be found [here](https://github.com/lilulamili/STATY_AI/wiki/STATY.AI).

+> [!TIP]
+> * 8GB RAM minimum is recommended.
+Response speed scales with CPU/GPU power.
+> * Expect a slight delay for the first AI response due to initialization.
+> * 'Chat with your data' is an experimental feature with best performance on high-end PCs.

-**Getting started with source code**
+## Getting started with source code

 **1. Python Installation**
 > [!TIP]